Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-Now you can benefit from the experience of our Google Analytics experts, who have put together a plug-and-play Databox template that contains all the essential metrics for monitoring and analyzing your ecommerce store and its products.
+Now you can benefit from the experience of our Google Analytics 4 experts, who have put together a plug-and-play Databox template that contains all the essential metrics for monitoring and analyzing your ecommerce store and its products.
 It’s simple to implement and start using as a standalone dashboard or in product revenue reports, and best of all, it’s free!

 You can easily set it up in just a few clicks – no coding required.

 To set up the dashboard, follow these 3 simple steps:

 Step 2: Connect your Google Analytics 4 account with Databox.

 Step 3: Watch your dashboard populate in seconds.

 Now that we’ve covered what product management metrics and KPIs are and how to measure them, let’s check out the different types of KPIs you can run into:

 Product Development KPIs